 Final Destination 5: Is this the end?

-With the release of Final Destination 5 it’s a good time to look back at the series as a whole.
+With the release of Final Destination 5 (purchase link) it’s a good time to look back at the series as a whole.
 2000’s Final Destination was a breath of fresh air.
 The film was clearly marketable to the teen market, along with other horror flicks of the time, including Scream and I Know What You Did Last Summer and their sequels.
 Yet the concept was fiercely original.
 In Final Destination a group of teens are preparing to travel to France for a graduation class trip.
 After boarding the plane (Flight 180) lead character Alex Browning (Devon Sawa) has a premonition in a dream that the plane crashes, killing all on board.
 He scrambles to get off the plane, with a few of his fellow students and teachers also forced off the flight.

 Flight 180 crashes of course, and the rest of the film is sort of a supernatural thriller, as Death seeks to kill off the survivors, one by one for “cheating death”.
 The deaths were wildly imaginative and challenging to film, involving water leaks, fires, freak car accidents, electrical shortages, beheadings, and on and on.
 The movie is unique in that the viewer knows everyone will die at some point, it’s just a matter of how.
 And Death is not a human character; it is merely a supernatural force, neither good nor evil.
 The movie if effective in part because many people believe that deaths do happen for a reason and that everyone has a time to die.